Department of Regional Studies, Faculty of Law and Political Science, University of Tehran, Iran.

 Abstract

-With its profound historical roots and civilizational role, the Persian language has long served as the official and cultural language for vast populations across the ancient continent.
-Among these regions, Transoxiana—particularly the cities of Bukhara and Samarkand—has held a prominent place in the historical and geographical landscape of Persian.
-For the past two millennia, these cities have not only been part of the Persian domain but have at times served as its cultural and literary epicenters.
-This study focuses on Persian-speaking cities in Uzbekistan and examines the factors behind the rise and decline of the Persian language in this region.
-Over the past thousand years, Bukhara and Samarkand, as the mother cities of Transoxiana, have withstood four major waves of invasion (Arab, Mongol, Turkic, and Russian), acting as guardians of the Persian language.
-The central question of this paper is: How did Persian in Uzbekistan descend from its peak of glory to a state of marginalization and decline?
-The current status of Persian is also analyzed in comparison with other prevalent languages in the region, along with efforts made toward its revival.
-Relying on library sources and employing a historical method, this study describes and analyzes events within the framework of constructivist theory to explore the multifaceted transformation of Persian’s status from the Samanid era to the present day in Uzbekistan.
+With its deep historical roots and civilizational significance, the Persian language (historically and regionally known as Farsi, Dari, and Tajik) served for centuries as the official and cultural lingua franca across extensive regions of the pre‑modern world.
+Among these regions, Transoxiana—particularly the cities of Bukhara and Samarkand (also spelt Samarqand or Samarghand)—occupied a distinguished place in the historical and geographical development of Persian.
+For nearly two millennia, these cities not only formed an integral part of the Persianate world but also frequently functioned as its key cultural and literary centers.
+This study focuses on Persian-speaking cities of modern day Uzbekistan and examines the factors that contributed to both the flourishing and the decline of Persian as a language in this region.
+As the mother cities of Transoxiana, Bukhara and Samarkand played a crucial role in safeguarding Persian over the past thousand years, resisting four major waves of invasion: Arab, Mongol, Turkic, and Russian.
+The central question of this article is: How did the Persian language in Uzbekistan descend from a peak of splendor to a state of profound decline?
+The study also evaluates the current status of Persian in comparison with other regional languages and reviews efforts aimed at its revival.
+Using library sources and a historical-analytical method, and drawing on the theoretical frameworks of identity constructivism and cultural hegemony, this research explores the transformation of Persian’s status in Uzbekistan from the Samanid era to the present.
+The study concludes that the historical cycles of suppression and revival of the Persian language demonstrate its enduring role not merely as a medium of communication but as a core repository of cultural memory and identity among Iranian‑descended communities, highlighting its resilience as a civilizational force and the importance of equitable linguistic and cultural policies for sustaining shared heritage and regional coexistence.

 MLA